kedube/bambu-chamber-heater/README.md

 INFO UART logging is disabled (baud_rate=0).
 Not starting UART logs.
 ```

-The USB-to-TTL programmer is required **only for the initial flash**.
+A USB-C connection is required **only for the initial flash**.
 After that, all future updates can be deployed using **ESPHome Over-The-Air (OTA)** once the configuration compiles successfully.

 ```
 Linking .pioenvs/bambu-chamber-heater/firmware.elf